go-task/task/README.md

 Task uses [github.com/mvdan/sh](https://github.com/mvdan/sh), a native Go sh interpreter.
-So you can write sh/bash commands and it will work even on Windows, where `sh` or `bash` is usually not available.
+So you can write sh/bash commands and it will work even on Windows, where `sh` or `bash` are usually not available.
 Just remember any executable called must be available by the OS or in PATH.

 If you ommit a task name, "default" will be assumed.